shellscape/loglevelnext/README.md

 If you're used to using plugins with `loglevel`, fear not.
 The same capabilities are available in `loglevelnext`, but in a much more straightforward and structured way. `loglevelnext` supports by way of "Factories."
-A `Factory` is nothing more than a class which defines several base methods which operate on the `console` and provide functionality to a `LogLevel` instance.
+A `Factory` is nothing more than a class which defines several base methods that operate on the `console` and provide functionality to a `LogLevel` instance.
 All factories must inherit from the [`MethodFactory`][methodFactory] class, and may override any defined class functions.